WIZARD696/PROJECT-PROTOTYPE/README.md

-It is incomplete but I'm working on it
+It is incomplete but I'm working on it.